stas00/porting/transformers/fairseq-wmt19/README.md

 You can see that `model.encode` does `tokenize+apply_bpe+binarize` - we get the same output.

 The steps were:
-1. tokenize: this tokenizer split the 4-word sentence into letters - 25 in total
+1. tokenize: normally it'd escape apostrophes and do other pre-processing, in this example it just returned the input as it was
-2. apply_bpe: bpe merged the letters into words and sub-words according to its `bpecodes` file supplied by the tokenizer - we get 6 BPE chunks
+2. apply_bpe: bpe split the input into words and sub-words according to its `bpecodes` file supplied by the tokenizer - we get 6 BPE chunks
 3. binarize: this simply remaps the bpe chunks from the previous step into their corresponding ids in the vocabulary (which is also downloaded with the model)

 You can refer to [this notebook](./nbs/tokenizer.ipynb) to see more details.